PostHog/posthog.com/contents/handbook/people/benefits.md

 ### Unlimited time off

 Everyone in the team has [unlimited, permissionless time off](/handbook/people/time-off).
-This means you won't need to ask for permission before requesting time off - our people platform [CharlieHR](https://posthog.charliehr.com/) will autoapprove your request.
+This means you won't need to ask for permission before requesting time off - our people platform [CharlieHR](https://posthog.charliehr.com/) will auto approve your request.

 We also offer generous [parental leave](/handbook/people/time-off#parental-leave) for new parents.